E-scooter insurance costs: Your comprehensive guide to optimal cover and affordable premiums

 Damage caused by fire or explosion

-Damage caused by storm, hail, or lightning strike
+Damage caused by storm, hail or lightning strike

-Collision with animals (e.g., wildlife accidents)
+Collisions with animals (e.g. wildlife accidents)

-Short-circuit damage to wiring
+Short-circuit damage to the wiring

-The insurance badge: Your visible proof
+The insurance disc: your visible proof

-Further design tips for your e-scooter insurance:
+Further tips for designing your e-scooter insurance:

 How to find the right e-scooter insurance